-Do you struggle with When I taught my super sweet (not!) high school students, students would throw away their papers as they left my room – IN FRONT OF ME.
+Do you struggle with When I taught high school students, students would throw away their papers as they left my room – IN FRONT OF ME.
 Has this happened to you?

 Today, I am sharing what student organization system has worked for me and how other teachers have students organize notes and other papers using Maneuvering the Middle materials.